Customer Service in Spain – FYI, it’s not the world’s greatest

 Correct answer: just put a period or an asterisk in the second last name field on the computer.

-(This is a big enough problem here in Spain that I’ve been interviewed by El País about it.
-It’s kind of hilarious, actually.
 If you’re a foreigner with only one last name and you get the Spanish nationality, they make you choose a second last name for your DNI and your “Spanish birth certificate”.
-It’s fun.)

-La Caixa has been voted “best bank in Spain” multiple times.
-But apparently they’re working under the assumption that it’s still the 1940s and people spend their whole lives living on the same street.
-When they get married, they buy the flat next door to mom’s house, so they can go over for paella every Sunday.
+This institution, apparently, has been voted “best bank in Spain” multiple times.
+But they’re working under the assumption that it’s still the 1940s and people spend their whole lives living on the same street.

-So logically, they know the fishmonger’s grandchildren, they’ve been hanging out at the same corner bar every afternoon for 35 years… and they have no problem with a national bank refusing to serve them in any but one of their 5,251 offices.
+So logically, the head of the bank office knows the fishmonger, and the fishmonger’s grandchildren, they’ve been hanging out at the same corner bar every afternoon for 35 years… and nobody has any problem with a national bank refusing to serve them outside the neighborhood where he was born.

-Today at La Caixa, there’s a big guy in a suit at the door.
-He takes my ID an tells me I should go to my office on the other side of town.
+Today at Caixabank, then, there’s a big guy in a suit at the door.
+He takes my ID and tells me I should go to my office on the other side of town.

 I insist.
 I tell him that I haven’t been to that branch in 7 years, and that if they’re truly the best bank in Spain they should be able to deal with the fact that Spain has more than one neighborhood.